mothur/mothur.github.io/_wiki/classify.svm.md

 SVM performance depends on scaling the features.
-By default the data will be transformed so that each feature has zero mean and unit variance
-\'zeromeanunitvariance\'.
-If SVM performance is poor with the default normalization the optional normalization \'zeroone\' may give better results.
+By default the data will be transformed so that each feature has zero mean and unit variance 'zeromeanunitvariance'.
+If SVM performance is poor with the default normalization the optional normalization 'zeroone' may give better results.
 This option transforms all feature values to lie in the range
 \[0.0, 1.0\].